 - 3.1.
-In accordance with its regulatory obligations, RWC takes all sufficient steps on a consistent basis to obtain the best possible result when executing orders on behalf of its clients. - 3.2.
-In obtaining the best possible results (rather than merely the best price) the firm takes into account the execution criteria and factors applicable to the particular type of transaction. - 3.3.
+In accordance with its regulatory obligations, Redwheel takes all sufficient steps on a consistent basis to obtain the best possible result when executing orders on behalf of its clients. - 3.2.
+In obtaining the best possible results (rather than merely the best price) the firm considers the execution criteria and factors applicable to the particular type of transaction. - 3.3.
 The instruments covered by this policy (collectively referred to as 'financial instruments') are: - 3.3.a.
-Cash equities including equities, warrants, depositary receipts, equity CFDs; - 3.3.b.
-Bonds including corporate and government bonds, convertible and exchangeable bonds, asset-backed securities, certificates of deposit, structured debt securities; - 3.3.c.
-OTC derivatives including OTC options, OTC forward transactions, OTC swaps; - 3.3.d.
+Cash equities including equities, warrants, depositary receipts, equity CFDs. - 3.3.b.
+Bonds including corporate and government bonds, convertible and exchangeable bonds, asset-backed securities, certificates of deposit, structured debt securities. - 3.3.c.
+OTC derivatives including OTC options, OTC forward transactions, OTC swaps. - 3.3.d.
 Exchange-traded derivatives including exchange-traded futures and options contracts and exchange-traded contracts for difference; and - 3.3.e.
-Foreign exchange - 3.4.
+Foreign exchange. - 3.4.
 Best execution applies to all financial instruments, although execution factors are considered and applied as appropriate to different instrument types depending on relative importance.
-For example, OTC financial instruments have a unique contractual relationship tailored to the circumstances of a client and so are not comparable for best execution purposes with transactions involving traded securities. - 3.5.
-The Firm has implemented this best execution policy to take into account the relevance and importance of the execution factors against the characteristics of the financial instruments and the execution venues or intermediaries to which an order can be directed.
+For example, OTC financial instruments have a unique contractual relationship tailored to the circumstances of a client and so are not comparable for best execution purposes with transactions involving traded securities.

-1 A client is generally each RWC fund, segregated mandate, and any other advisory relationships.
+1 A client is generally each Redwheel fund, segregated mandate, and any other advisory relationships.